ferrilab/logo/README.md

 Orange.
 Three other oranges are also provided, sampled from the Ferris logos on
 <https://rustacean.net>.

-## Why Doesn’t It Look Exactly Like The Rust Logo?

-The only available asset for the Rust logo is a machine-written SVG file that is only broken into two components, and unfortunately they are *not* the chainring and the Big R, so I had to build this from scratch.
-I elected to make the spokes look slightly more like the bicycle chainring images I found by searching for the term (scooped instead of triangular edges), and use 24 instead of 32 to make them slightly more visually apparent at small sizes.

 ## How Can I Use It?

-The SVG co-ordinate space runs from `-104 -104` in the top left to `104 104` in the bottom right. `0 0` is at the exact center of the image, and there is a commented-out `<circle r="1" />` element left in the file that you can enable to get a visual reference.
+The SVG co-ordinate space runs from `-106 -106` in the top left to `106 106` in the bottom right. `0 0` is at the exact center of the image, and there is a commented-out `<circle r="1" />` element left in the file that you can enable to get a visual reference.